Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 The attributes available on data nodes are:

 - _**id**_ is the string identifier of the data node config.<br/>
-    It is the only **mandatory** parameter and must be a unique and valid Python identifier.
+    It is a **mandatory** parameter and must be a unique and valid Python identifier.
 - _**scope**_ is a `Scope^`.<br/>
     It corresponds to the [scope](../concepts/scope.md) of the data node that will be instantiated from the data node configuration.
 The **default value** is `Scope.SCENARIO`.